marc2k3/fb2k-component/README.md

 ### Cover Resizer/Attach image and Resize

-This option lets you browse for an image file and will then resize (if needed) before attaching it to the current selection.
+This option lets you browse for an image file and will then resize it before attaching it to the current selection.
+Images already smaller than the specified max size will not be processed.
+You should attach those via the built-in method.

 ### Cover Utils/Convert front covers to JPG without resizing